ibm-ecosystem-engineering/Watson-NLP/ML/Getting-Started.md

 ![reserve](Screenshots/reserve.png)

 2. Shortly, you will receive an email inviting you to join an IBM cloud account.
 Follow the instructions in the email to join.
 Your environment should be ready within a few minutes.
-When it is ready, you will recieve a second email similar to the following.
+When it is ready, you will receive a second email similar to the following.

 ![env_details](Screenshots/env_details.png)